OathPros/COMP3/source/controls/text-fields.rst

 General guidelines for text fields:

 * Give text fields a label using :ref:`header capitalization <header-capitalization>`, and assign an access key to the label, to allow people to focus the control using a keyboard.
 * Size text fields according to the likely size of the content they will contain.
-This gives a useful visual cue to the amount of expect input.
+This gives a useful visual cue to the amount of expected input.
 * When a text field contains a property or setting, apply any changes when Return is pressed or when the field loses focus.

-Text fields can often require their content to have a particular format, such as in the case of an URL or hex color value.
+Text fields can often require their content to have a particular format, such as in the case of a URL or hex color value.
 In these cases, it is important to provide effective feedback as to whether the field is valid or invalid.
 When doing this:

 * It is generally better to show positive feedback when the content is valid, as opposed to showing negative feedback while it is invalid.
 This avoids distracting and confusing users while they are in the process of editing the field.
 * One common pattern for individual text fields is to have a linked action button that becomes sensitive when the field content is valid.